-Find a module for your robot
+Find a Module for your Machine

 - Then add the modular resource itself.